Cape Verde shearwater: Breeding

 Following a three-month absence, the mature birds arrive at their island breeding colonies in late February and March, where they nest in cliff hollows, on offshore rocks, and under large boulders.
 Females lay a single egg and incubation takes place from May to July, with the chicks fledging from late September to November.
 Following fledging, all birds stay at sea until the next breeding season.

 Feeding

 As with other shearwaters, all food is taken at sea and consists of small fish, squid and other marine organisms.

 Status and conservation

 The total population was estimated in 1993 to number about 20,000 mature individuals (10,000 breeding pairs).
-Although the species is notionally protected, the chicks are harvested by fishermen for food, with an estimated 5000 birds taken from their nests on Branco and Raso each year.
+Although the species is nationally protected, the chicks are harvested by fishermen for food, with an estimated 5000 birds taken from their nests on Branco and Raso each year.
 Numbers have declined because of over-harvesting of young birds and the species is considered to be near threatened.